pfptcommunity/pfptcommunity/README.md

 # Use cases

 To shift to data-driven security decision making start with the right data.
+You can think of many, many, many use cases to integrate the cool proofpoint data with other security/risk domains.
+The Proofpoint data (VAPS) is gold for Security and risk management (SRM) leaders.

 ## Risk Dashboards with BI tools